How Far Is Tattoo Far?

 How Far Is Tattoo Far? is an American reality television series hosted by Nicole Polizzi (Justina Valentine was added on as a host during the second season for Polizzi's maternity leave) and Nico Tortorella that premiered October 11, 2018 on MTV.
 It is the US version of the UK series Just Tattoo of Us.
 Each episode features pairs of friends or family who have each designed a tattoo for the other.
-The tattoo isn't revealed to the recipient until the end of the show, keeping them and the viewer in suspense.
+The tattoo is not revealed to the recipient until the end of the show, keeping them and the viewer in suspense.

 Casting

-Season 1 featured Nilsa Prowant and Aimee Hall from Floribama Shore, Angelina Pivarnick from Jersey Shore with her then-fiancee Chris Larangeira, Cara Maria Sorbello and Paulie Calafiore from The Challenge, and Soju from RuPaul's Drag Race.
+The first season featured: Nilsa Prowant and Aimee Hall from Floribama Shore; Angelina Pivarnick from Jersey Shore with her then-fiancée Chris Larangeira; Cara Maria Sorbello and Paulie Calafiore from The Challenge; and Soju from RuPaul's Drag Race.

-Season 2 featured Cheyenne Floyd and Cory Wharton from Teen Mom OG, Codi Butts and Kirk Medas from Floribama Shore, Zach Holmes and Chad Tepper from Too Stupid to Die, Tony Raines and Alyssa Giacone from Real World: Skeletons, and Kailah Casillas from Real World: Go Big or Go Home along with Mikey P from From G's to Gents.
+The second season featured: Cheyenne Floyd and Cory Wharton from Teen Mom OG; Codi Butts and Kirk Medas from Floribama Shore; Zach Holmes and Chad Tepper from Too Stupid to Die; Tony Raines and Alyssa Giacone from Real World: Skeletons; Kailah Casillas from Real World: Go Big or Go Home along with Mikey P from From G's to Gents.